Letter K is for kaleidoscopy, a made-up word that in this case means the conjoining of sensations.

 I was a kid who collected things.

 “You’re a little magpie,” my mother would say.
 She made it sound like a bad thing.
 To this day, she says I had a dead bug collection.
 My mother is full of mirth.
 She must mean dead leaves, since I did collect leaves and dry them.
-It’s, in fact, a point of pride for me that by the time I was eight, I had a collection of leaves from seven different countries around the world.
+It’s a point of pride for me that by the time I was eight, I had a collection of leaves from seven different countries around the world.
 I also collected stamps and coins.

 But more than anything, I attempted to collect sensations.